Multiple change-point detection for Poisson point processes: Simulation study

-\paragraph{Results for the marked Poisson process.} Table \ref{tab:MPP} gives the average of the selected number of segments $\w{K}$ and the average of the Hausdorff distance $d(\taubf, \widehat{\taubf})$ for the four scenarios described in Section \ref{sec:simudesign}.
-When both the intensity and the mark parameters are constant, the average of the selected number of segments is close to $1$, that is the true number, and thus the average of the Hausdorff distance is close to $0$.
-When both processes are significantly affected by the changes, the correct number of segments ($K=6$) is recovered and the estimated change-points is almost always close to the true one (the Hausdorff distance is close to $0$).
-Two interesting results are the following: whether change-points appear either in intensity only or in mark only does not change the power of detection, and adding the change-point information of the marks slightly increases this power.
+Table \ref{tab:MPP} gives the average of the selected number of segments $\w{K}$ and the average of the Hausdorff distance $d(\taubf, \widehat{\taubf})$ for the four scenarios described in Section \ref{sec:simudesign}.
+When both the intensity and the mark parameters are constant, the average of $\w{K}$ is close to $1$, which is the true number, and thus the average of the Hausdorff distance is close to $0$.
+This shows that the procedure is not prone to overfit by detecting non-existing change-points.

+When both processes are significantly affected by the changes, the correct number of segments ($K=6$) is recovered and the estimated change-points is close to the true one (and the Hausdorff distance is close to $0$).
+Interestingly, in terms power to detect change-points, there is no clear distinction between the cases where the signal is only in $\lambda$ or only in $\rho$, but the existence of a signal in both parts of the process increases this power.